BatzoglouLabSU/SIMLR/README.md

 The main branch of the repository (named SIMLR) provides the code (both R and Matlab) for the two methods (namely *SIMLR* and *CIMLR*), but no data in order to make it smaller for download.
 Some example data together with the implementations are provided in the branch SIMLR_full (bigger to download).
 We recall that those data are provided purely as examples and should not be used in place of the ones provided in the respective publications.

-Moreover, the tools is also availble on Bioconductor (https://www.bioconductor.org/packages/release/bioc/html/SIMLR.html) with the branch master of this repository referring to the stable version on Bioconductor and the development branch of this repository referring to the development version on Bioconductor (https://www.bioconductor.org/packages/devel/bioc/html/SIMLR.html).
+Moreover, the tools are also available on Bioconductor (https://www.bioconductor.org/packages/release/bioc/html/SIMLR.html).
+The branch master of this repository refers to the stable version on Bioconductor and the development branch of this repository refers to the development version on Bioconductor (https://www.bioconductor.org/packages/devel/bioc/html/SIMLR.html).

 The standard implementations of *SIMLR* are provided in the scripts *SIMLR.R* for R and *SIMLR.m* for Matlab.
 Similarly, we provide in the scripts *CIMLR.R* and *CIMLR.m* the implementations of *CIMLR* in both R and Matlab.